pegasystems/react-sdk/docs/CONTRIBUTING.md

 3. Make sure that your commit messages clearly describe the changes.
 4. Send a pull request.

+## Style Guides
+1. We attempt to follow the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html)
+2. For our components, we attempt to match the coding style for [Material UI](https://v4.mui.com/) based on their code examples.

 ## Make the Pull Request